How to define a variable in Python

 Common errors and challenges

-Even with the basics down, you'll run into a few common pitfalls when defining and using variables in Python.
+Even with the basics down, you might run into a few common pitfalls when defining and using variables in Python.

 Forgetting to use global when modifying variables